sutta » mn » Majjhima Nikāya 35

 buddho so bhagavā bodhāya dhammaṁ deseti, danto so bhagavā damathāya dhammaṁ deseti, santo so bhagavā samathāya dhammaṁ deseti, tiṇṇo so bhagavā taraṇāya dhammaṁ deseti, parinibbuto so bhagavā parinibbānāya dhammaṁ desetī”ti.

-‘The Blessed One is awakened, tamed, serene, crossed over, and extinguished.
+‘The Blessed One is awakened, tamed, serene, crossed over, and quenched.
 And he teaches Dhamma for awakening, self-control, serenity, crossing over, and extinguishment.’”

 Evaṁ vutte, saccako nigaṇṭhaputto bhagavantaṁ etadavoca: